Alluxio/alluxio/docs/en/Running-Tachyon-on-EC2.md

 To run a Tachyon cluster on EC2, first sign up for an Amazon EC2 account on the [Amazon Web Services site](http://aws.amazon.com/).

-If you are not familiar with Aamazon EC2, you can read [this tutorial](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) first.
+If you are not familiar with Amazon EC2, you can read [this tutorial](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) first.

 Then create [access keys](https://aws.amazon.com/developers/access-keys/) and set shell environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` by: